elunna/hackem/hackem_changelog.md

 - [x] The Storm Whistle (Ice Mage)
     - Changed to Neutral alignment
     - No longer grants fire resistance, instead grants extrinsic cold resistance.
-    - Can now #invoke for 1 of 10 random "storm" related pets:
+    - Can now #invoke for 1 of 10 random "storm" related pets.
 - [x] Great Dagger of Glaurgnaa (Necromancer)
     - Only confers MR when wielded.
-    - [x] Grants double spirit bonuses when carried
+    - Grants double spirit bonuses when carried
-	- [x] Also triples the radius of spirit auto-collection when carried.
+	- Also triples the radius of spirit auto-collection when carried.
 - [x] Crown of Saint Edward (Yeoman)
     - Only confers MR when worn.
 - [x] Stake of Van Helsing (Undead Slayer)